Adventure Life

-Adventure Life is an adventure travel company offering private journeys, small group tours, and expedition voyages throughout the world.
+Adventure Life is an American adventure travel company offering private tailormade trips, small group tours, and expedition voyages throughout the world.
 From their beginnings as a Latin America specialist in South America and Central America land tours, they have grown to now offer trips around the globe including less conventional destinations such as Africa, the Arctic, Antarctica and Alaska.

-Their focus is nature, cultural, and active travel, and they apply ecotourism principles to their tour and cruise programs.
-Most trips have a maximum group size of 12, yet typically run with 6 or fewer travelers.
+Their focus is nature, cultural, and active travel, and they apply ecotourism principles to their tours and screen all cruise and land partners abroad for these principles.
 A large portion of travelers arrange customized or private itineraries.
-Since their founding in 1999, over 24,000 clients have traveled with the company.
+Since their founding in 1999, over 40,000 clients have traveled with the company.

 Adventure Life is registered in the State of Montana as ALJ, Inc., and they do business as Adventure Life.

 History

 Adventure Life was founded by Brian Morgan in 1999.
 Morgan was working as a consultant in Quito for CARE in the late 1990s, but decided to return home to Montana.
 While applying for jobs in Montana, Morgan planned a group tour back to Ecuador and promoted it locally.
 This experience made him recognize that guided tours were a service in demand, and a niche industry that his own travel experiences and Ecuadorian connections had prepared him to explore further.

 Adventure Life launched in February 1999 with Spanish language study-trips, internships, and tours to Peru and Ecuador.
 Office was initially located in Havre, Montana, and Morgan hired the first staff member.
 During the first year of business, Adventure Life had fewer than 100 travelers.

 Starting in 2000, the company decided to focus on only offering tours and no longer provides Spanish language study-trips or internships.
 The office moved from Havre and settled in Missoula, Montana.
-By the end of 2000, the company hires four full-time staff members.
+By the end of 2000, the company hired four full-time staff members.
 The company established a partner office in Lima, Peru.

-Between 2001-2003, Adventure Life added tours to Bolivia, Costa Rica and Belize, Chile, Argentina, Patagonia and Guatemala.
+Between 2001 and 2003, Adventure Life added tours to Bolivia, Costa Rica and Belize, Chile, Argentina, Patagonia and Guatemala.
 The company also established a second partner office in Quito, Ecuador.
 The company moved from Morgan's home into its first office.
 In 2005, tours started sending travelers to Antarctica, and in 2006 they added Panama to the list of destinations.

-During 2007-2008 Adventure Life began offering small-ship cruises throughout the world.
-During 2007, Adventure Life provides trips for over 3500 travelers.
-In 2008 the Falkland Islands were added to tour options.
-Company launches an online community forum offering traveler Trip Journals - the system utilizes the services of Google Maps.
-In 2009 Nicaragua is added, and in 2011 Uruguay is added.
-In 2012, Mexico and Colombia trips were added to Adventure Life's selection.
-Brazil and Africa were added in 2013, further broadening destination options for travelers.

-The growing company of Adventure Life moved into a new office building near downtown Missoula at the end of 2012.
+The growing company moved into its own new construction building on Spruce Street in Missoula in 2012, and started to move towards remote operations in 2019 which was ultimately realized as a result of the pandemic in 2020.
+The company now has employees and contractors from around the globe.